 - 3.2 The application proposes a mixed-use development which would comprise of circa 880sqm of commercial floorspace to be occupied as co-working/flexible office workspace across the ground floor, with residential accommodation provided on the upper floors. - 3.3 The residential accommodation would consist of 96 flats to be provided within two buildings, divided into four distinct cores.
-The accommodation mix is proposed to include 55 x 1-bed; 37 x 2-bed; and 4 x 3-bed flats. - 3.4 A total of eight affordable housing units are proposed, with a tenure split consisting of 6 x London Affordable Rent and 2 x Shared Ownership.
+The accommodation mix is proposed to include 55 x 1-bed; 37 x 2-bed; and 4 x 3-bed flats. - 3.4 A total of eight affordable housing units are proposed, all to be 8 x London Affordable Rent.
 These units would be located within the same Block (Block D).
 Ten wheelchair accessible dwellings are also proposed.